billyyyyy3320/Billy/blog/_en/2019-9-8-dive-into-vuepress-with-plugin-apis.md

 > Add a page pointing to a Markdown file.

-Finding all page source files located in sourceDir, VuePress is going to resolve them.
+Finding all page source files located in sourceDir, VP is going to resolve them.
 It generates the page title and headers, resolves frontmatters, and so on.
 This information is saved for rendering later.

-VuePress will run `extendPageData` after each page is processed.
+VP will run `extendPageData` after each page is processed.
 After all of that, It's time to run `additionalPages`.
 The pages added by `additionalPages` will be resolve as the same way, so `extendPageData` will also be invoked.

 ### Ready